DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ---

-# SSH: the remote shell
+# SSH: the remote shell 2

 ## Exercise

 1. Open an SSH connection to `core.cluster.france-bioinformatique.fr`

+2. **Optional:** if this is your first connection, we recommand to change your password with the command `passwd`

-2. Print the current working directory.
+3. Print the current working directory.

-3. List the files in the working directory.
+4. List the files in the working directory.

-4. Print the manual of the `df`command;
+5. Print the manual of the `df`command;

-5. Get the total and the available space (in MB) on the disk holding your home directory.
+6. Get the total and the available space (in MB) on the disk where your home directory is located.

 ---